Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

     - Email Address (Reported)
     - [Call center integration only] &nbsp;Email address as given to the call center.

-  * - external_data
-    - External Data
-    - Additional data associated with the transaction

   * - home_phone_number
     - Home Phone (Reported)
     - [Call center integration only] &nbsp;Customer's home phone number as given to the call center.